PeterTeunissen/vault/README.md

 The Vault
 =========

-An attempt at a tamper proof Auditing sollution.
+An attempt at a tamper proof Auditing solution.

 Prerequisites for Development
 -------------------------------------